 The concept of the iron triangle was conceived in traditional project management.
 The triangle shows how the factors of scope, time and resources interact.
 Putting a limit on one of these factors directly impacts one or more of the other factors.
-For example, limiting the resources (people) intended for a project leads to a decrease in scope or an increase in amount of time needed to complete the project.
+For example, limiting the resources (people) intended for a project, leads to a decrease of the scope or an increase of the amount of time needed to complete the project.